Wireless: Radio

 Radio and microwave communication carry information by modulating properties of electromagnetic waves transmitted through space.
 Specifically, the transmitter generates artificial electromagnetic waves by applying time-varying electric currents to its antenna.
-The waves travel away from the antenna until they eventually reach the antenna of a receiver, which induces an electrical current in the receiving antenna.
+The waves travel away from the antenna until they eventually reach the antenna of a receiver, which induces an electric current in the receiving antenna.
 This current can be detected and demodulated to recreate the information sent by the transmitter.